Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

-Your User name must include "@orgName".
-For example if the vCloud account's username is kevin and the vCloud Organization you've given the account access to is called CloudOrgOne, then you must enter kevin@CloudOrgOne as your username when importing the vCloud resources.
+The User name must include "@orgName".
+For example if the vCloud account's username is kevin and the vCloud Organization you've given the account access to is called CloudOrgOne, then the Deep Security user must enter kevin@CloudOrgOne as their username when importing the vCloud resources.

 (For a vCloud administrator view, use @system.)

-- In Name and Description, enter the resources you are adding.
+- Enter a Name and Description of the resources you are adding.
 (These are only used for display purposes in the Deep Security Manager.)